leventemo/lvnt/src/content/blog/repertoire.md

 - Maggie In The Wood/Oh The Britches Full Of Stitches (in A)
 - Balleydesmond 3-1-2
 - Balleydesmond 2/Balleydesmond 1/_Cathy’s Favourite_
-- The Siege Of Ennis/Balleydesmond 2/_Ned Kelly’s Polka_
+- The Siege Of Ennis/Balleydesmond 2/\_Ed Kelly’s Polka
+- Maggie In The Wood/Oh The Britches Full Of Stitches
 - _Jer O’Connel’s_/_Patrick O’Connor’s_/Oh The Britches Full Of Stitches
 - _Din Tarrant’s_/_Tom Barrett’s_/_O’Connor’s_
+- Kerry Polka

 ### Polkas - own sets:

 - Kerry Polka/Balleydesmond 1/Balleydesmond 2
+- Maggie in the Wood/_Gan Ainm_/_Mark Quinn’s_/_Gan Ainm_/_The Maids of Armagh_

 ## Hornpipes